Speaking to journalists on the sidelines of a forum on political party financing, he insisted the phenomenon is a threat to the country’s democracy.

-Concerns have also been raised about faceless political party campaign investors who demand their pound of flesh after political victory.
+Concerns have also been raised about faceless sponsors of political party campaign who demand their pound of flesh after political victory.

 “In that case some people get near power to somehow get their business to go on and we are not happy with that and we think that should change.”

 Mr. Blay insisted that because political parties file tax returns, limited State funding should be made available to parties.